oscarzu/Pandas-Project/README.md

 # Pandas-Project
-On this Jupyter notebook I'll present the most used function when working with data analysis
+On this Jupyter notebook I'll present the most used functions when working with data analysis whit the specific case of analysing the date of an independent videogames company